PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-11/readme.md

-# Becoming an SRE Rockstar
+# Becoming a Rockstar SRE

 ### Chapter 11 - The Worker Bees - Orchestrations of Serverless, containers and Kubernetes Lab